Moesif/moesif-browser-js/README.md

 For advanced scenarios where your code uses a different web3 object than the one injected, then you should call `moesif.useWeb3(myWeb3);`
 This insures the correct web3 instance is instrumented.

+This can happen if you let users modify the selected web3 provider or change their network.

 ```javascript
 if (typeof web3 !== 'undefined') {
   myWeb3 = new Web3(web3.currentProvider);